bkmi/tmnre/README.md

 # Truncated Marginal Neural Ratio Estimation

 This repository is the official implementation of the experiments from Truncated Marginal Neural Ratio Estimation.
-Read on [arxiv]() (**deanonymize**.  link to arxiv will be put here).
+Read on [arxiv](https://arxiv.org/abs/2107.01214).
 The underlying library is called [swyft](https://github.com/undark-lab/swyft) and we perform experiments with [sbi](https://github.com/mackelab/sbi) and a forked version of [sbibm](https://github.com/bkmi/sbibm).